 VISTA (The Virtual Immersive Science and Technology Applications system): an interactive virtual reality environment that allows researchers to transform two-dimensional data sets into 3D simulations and step inside them.
 A practical tool of visualization during research, VISTA helps researchers to simulate the behavior of natural or human-engineered systems instead of merely observing a system or building a physical model.

-Thirteen academic research centers:
+Twelve academic research centers:

 - Alexandria and Mediterranean Research Center (Alex Med)

-- Center for Writings and Scripts Studies
+- Writing and Scripts Center

 - Center for Special Studies and Programs (CSSP)